Motivate employees through positivity and being a team player.

 - Ask your employees to take care of their workspace.

-Leading by example makes for a great boss.
+Leading by example makes a great boss.
 Be there for your employees when they need you most, which could mean jumping in and getting your hands dirty with them.
+This can provide a strong sense of camaraderie and respect.
+Show your employees that you are willing to do what you are asking them to do.

 Rewarding your team for their hard work is a great way to raise morale.
 Have a strategic reward system in place based on four key areas: accountability, individual performance, team performance and punctuality.